kacperkoza/tips_IntelliJ_IDEA/README.md

 ### b.
 Next Highlighted Usage

 `⌘ B` - `Go to declaration or usages`

-Many shortcuts may have different meanings, depending on the context.
-For example, in `.md` files `⌘ B` is `Bold`.

 `⌘ ⌥  B` - `Go to Implementation`